Cole De Vries: Professional career

-De Vries spent the season with the Twins' advanced A affiliate, the Fort Myers Miracle.
-In the first half of the season, De Vries went 5–5 with a 3.11 earned run average and 47 strike outs over 13 appearances (12 starts) in Fort Myers' quest for the Florida State League first-half West Division title.
+De Vries spent the season with the Twins' High-A affiliate, the Fort Myers Miracle.
+In the first half of the season, De Vries went 5–5 with a 3.11 earned run average and 47 strike outs over 13 appearances (12 starts) in Fort Myers Miracle's quest for the Florida State League first-half West Division title.
 De Vries pitched 6.2 innings of scoreless ball in the first playoff game against the second half division winners, the Dunedin Blue Jays to earn the 2–1 win for the Miracle in Dunedin.